Present Your Work

 All posters must be shared as QUBES resources, which are publicly accessible open educational resources.
 This will give your materials a Creative Commons license, citation, stable URL, DOI, metrics on views and downloads, and the option to version and adapt those materials.

-When will Posters & Beyond sessions happen?
+When will Posters & Beyond be presented?

 What does "Interactive Workshop" mean?

-Workshops are not intended to be a 90-minute traditional presentation.
+Workshops are not intended to be a traditional presentation.
 Workshop staff are happy to work with you to ensure your workshop plan is appropriate for the BIOME audience.

 How will workshop materials be shared?